 Is your company considering SQF certification?
 If so, FoodChain ID Certification’s team of certification experts can help explain the process and get you started.

-Download the applicable SQF Food Safety Code (edition 8) from www.sqfi.com and review certification process and standard requirements.
-Decide whether the SQF program is right for your business.
+Download the applicable SQF Food Safety Code and review the certification process and standard requirements.

 Assign one or more SQF practitioners for the site and complete training in Implementing SQF Systems available online or in-person through a SQF licensed training center.